 Visitation at Funeral Home

-Visiting hours will be held Monday February 12thfrom 2 to 4 pm and 7 to 9 pm at the M. John Scanlan Funeral Home, in Pompton Plains.
-A funeral service will be held Tuesday February 13th at 10 am at the Pompton Plains Reformed Bible Church.
-Interment will follow at the First Reformed Church Cemetery in Pompton Plains.
+Visiting hours will be held Tuesday from 4-7 pm at the M. John Scanlan Funeral Home, Pompton Plains.
+A funeral service will be held at 7 pm at the funeral home Tuesday at the conclusion of the visitation.
+Burial will be held privately on Wednesday at the Cold Spring Presbyterian Church Cemetery in Cold Spring, NJ.

 Respectfully serving families for generations